iCliniq Logo

 Introduction:

-The novel Coronavirus disease has affected millions of people globally, especially with a poor prognosis in patients with diabetes mellitus.
-Diabetes patients with COVID-19 are associated with, severe disease, intensive care unit admissions and increased mortality.
+The novel Coronavirus disease has affected millions of people globally, especially with a poor prognosis in patients with diabetes mellitus (high blood glucose).
+Diabetes patients with COVID-19 are associated with severe disease, intensive care unit admissions, and increased mortality.

-Previously, it was said that patients with diabetes mellitus had a weakened antibody response to influenza and hepatitis B vaccines.
-But with recent advances in the development of vaccines, people with diabetes mellitus are able to get an appropriate immune response post-vaccination.
-As people with diabetes mellitus carry the burden of the disease, they are prioritized with COVID-19 vaccinations.
+Previously, it was said that patients with diabetes mellitus have a weakened antibody response to influenza and hepatitis B vaccines.
+However, with recent advances in vaccine development, people with diabetes mellitus can get an appropriate immune response post-vaccination.
+Moreover, as people with diabetes mellitus carry the burden of the disease, they are prioritized with COVID-19 vaccinations.

 Why Diabetic Patients Are at a Higher Risk of Having COVID-19 Infection?

-Some states offer vaccines to people above 16 years of age, including those with diabetes.
-Due to the availability of vaccines, CDC has recommended vaccines for all people including those with type 2 diabetes and other underlying medical conditions
+Some states offer vaccines to people above 16, including those with diabetes.
+Due to the availability of vaccines, the CDC has recommended vaccines for all people, including those with type 2 diabetes and other underlying medical conditions.

-Why Is It Important to Get Vaccinated if Suffering From Diabetes Mellitus?
+Why Getting a COVID-19 Vaccine Is Important if Suffering From Diabetes Mellitus?

 The immune response to vaccines is important for people with diabetes mellitus as they are at increased risk for developing serious COVID-19 disease.
-It is said that people with diabetes do much worse than people without diabetes from the following outcomes of COVID-19,
+People with diabetes do much worse than people without diabetes from the following outcomes of COVID-19:

 • Roughly half of the people who died from COVID-19 under 65 years of age had diabetes.

-So, depending on the area a person lives in, know the availability of the vaccine from a healthcare provider.
+Therefore, depending on the area a person lives in, it is important to know the availability of the vaccine from a healthcare provider.
 Also, health departments, pharmacies, doctor offices, and hospitals play a major role in administering vaccines.

 Is the COVID Vaccine Safe for People With Diabetes?

-The COVID-19 vaccines are safe for people with type 1 or type 2 diabetes, prediabetes, or gestational diabetes.
-The vaccines were approved by the United States Food and Drug Administration under an emergency use authorization.
+The COVID-19 vaccines are safe for people with type 1 or type 2 diabetes, prediabetes (higher than normal blood glucose or impaired glucose tolerance), or gestational diabetes (diabetes during pregnancy).
+The vaccines for COVID-19 are approved by the United States Food and Drug Administration (US FDA) under an emergency use authorization.
 To be approved, vaccines must go through a rigorous trial process that includes several phases addressing safety and efficacy.
 However, the data on immune response in diabetic patients with COVID-19 are scarce.
 A few prominent clinical trials have been done to test the safety of these vaccines in adults of all ages, as well as chronic health conditions.
 These include:

 • The Pfizer-BioNtech trial included 3,100 people with diabetes.
-It is an mRNA vaccine with 95 % effectiveness at preventing COVID with symptoms.
+It is an mRNA (messenger ribonucleic acid) vaccine with 95 percent effectiveness in preventing COVID-19 symptoms.

 • The Moderna trial included 2,800 people with type 1, type 2, and gestational diabetes.
-It is an mRNA vaccine with 94 % effectiveness at preventing COVID with symptoms.
+It is an mRNA vaccine with 94 percent effectiveness at preventing COVID-19 with symptoms.

 • The Johnson and Johnson trial included 3,300 people with type 1 and 2 diabetes.
-It is a viral vector with 66 % effectiveness at preventing COVID with symptoms and 85 % effectiveness against severe COVID-19 illness.
+It is a viral vector with 66 percent effectiveness at preventing COVID-19 with symptoms and 85 percent effectiveness against severe COVID-19 illness.

-What Are the Side Effects of the COVID Vaccine That Diabetes Patients Should Pay Attention To?
+What Are the Side Effects of the COVID Vaccine in Diabetes Patients?

 In general, side effects in patients with diabetes mellitus following vaccination are usually mild.
-But some people have more severe adverse effects that can interfere with their daily activities.
+However, some people have more severe adverse effects that can interfere with their daily activities.

 • Pain.